DanielRiera/copy-way/README.md

 - Copy Database
 - Copy Uploads

+From the plugin configuration page you can find a form to subscribe to the newsletter, news, etc. from the developer.

+For more information about the privacy policy you can access the [following link](https://danielriera.net/politica-de-privacidad).

 == Installation ==

 * Upload the add-in folder to the plugins directory or install the add-in directly from the WordPress add-ons screen.